CERT-Polska/Artemis/docs/explorations/infrastructure-auditor.md

     - **Harbor/Docker Registry**: Perform a safe, unauthenticated `list/pull` of a manifest to confirm actual data exposure.
     - **ArgoCD**: Check for unauthenticated access to the Redis cache or API credential leaks (`CVE-2025-55190`).

-## High-Precision & False Positive Mitigation
-To maintain Artemis's reputation for zero-spam:

 ### Confirmation-First Reporting
 Findings will only be reported as "Interesting" if the active verification step confirms an insecure state.
 Simple "Panel Exposed" findings will be kept as low-severity or informational, depending on the environment.

-### Performance Optimization
-By identifying the service first, we reduce the total number of requests by orders of magnitude compared to running all Nuclei templates on all targets.
-This makes the "Infrastructure Auditor" suitable for large-scale scanning without significant performance degradation.

 ## Risk Assessment
 - **Critical**: Unauthenticated RCE or full administrative control (e.g., Jenkins Script Console, ArgoCD Cluster Admin).